-Maretto rises on the north-western hills of Astigiano.
+Maretto lies on the north-western hills of Astigiano.

 It is 18 km from Asti, the provincial capital.

-Certain historical references are lacking on who first dominated the territory of Maretto.
+There is a lack of certain historical references as to who first ruled the territory of Maretto.

 It is known, however, that during the medieval period Maretto was subjected to the Municipality of Asti.